nautobot/nautobot/nautobot/docs/installation/centos.md

 ### Initialize Postgres

-CentOS requires a manual step to generate the initial configurations required by PostgreSQL.
+CentOS/RHEL requires a manual step to generate the initial configurations required by PostgreSQL.

 ```no-highlight
 $ sudo postgresql-setup --initdb